Kong/docs.konghq.com/app/_src/gateway/how-kong-works/load-balancing.md

 The Kong load balancers and the DNS based tools often fight each other.
-The nameserver will provide as little information as possible to force clients to follow its scheme, where Kong tries to get all backends to properly set up its load balancers (and health-checks).
+The nameserver will provide as little information as possible to force clients to follow its scheme, where Kong tries to get all backends to properly set up its load balancers and health-checks.

-To make sure that Kong can properly do its job, check that;
+In your environment, ensure that:

-- the nameserver sets the truncation flag on the responses when it cannot fit all records in the UDP response (this will force Kong to retry using TCP)
+- the nameserver sets the truncation flag on the responses when it cannot fit all records in the UDP response.
+This will force Kong to retry using TCP.
-- allow TCP queries on the nameserver.
+- TCP queries are allowed on the nameserver.

 ## Balancing algorithms

-The load-balancers support the following load balancing algorithms:
+The load balancers support the following load-balancing algorithms:
 * `round-robin`
 * `consistent-hashing`
 * `least-connections`